 Hence, the available software for analyzing CEs allows for faster reading times; either by increasing the frame rate with or without altering the viewing mode or using the quick view function.
 However, reduced reading times comes at a cost; increasing the speed results in lower detection rates.
 Data on patients with suspected or known CD are scarce, but available data suggest that despite fewer lesions detected, the overall sensitivity for CD is acceptable, and the quick view function may serve as a method for screening for CD lesion; especially in patients with suspected CD.
 Additional studies in patients with suspected or known CD are warranted and currently, a generally accepted reading protocol has not been established [83].

-Pan-endoscopy
+Panenteric capsule endoscopy

 Using CE for evaluating both the small bowel and colon in a single non-invasive examination is an attractive diagnostic approach.
-Pillcam colon capsule endoscopy (PCCE) was introduced in 2006, but u[84]ntil now, few studies have evaluated this modality for diagnosing CD in the colon and small intestine.
+Pillcam colon capsule endoscopy (PCCE) was introduced in 2006 and soon a panenteric capsule endoscope will be available; i.e. the small bowel colon (SBC) capsule (Medtronic, Dublin, Ireland) The SBC capsule is similar to the Pillcam COLON2 in all its hardware components, but it is designed to provide complete coverage of the small bowel and colon [84].
+Until now, few studies have evaluated this modality for diagnosing CD in the colon and small intestine.

 Performing CE of the colon requires optimal cleansing, and the European Society of Gastrointestinal Endoscopy currently recommends a regimen consisting of 4 liters of polyethylene glycol (PEG) in two divided doses and sodium phosphate (Phosphoral) as booster [85].
 In a prospective study of patients with known CD, the patient reported discomfort was significantly lower with PCCE compared to ileocolonoscopy [86].
 PCCE had a sensitivity of 86% for detection for ulcerations in the colon and terminal ileum, and lesions outside the reach of the colonoscope was detected in 15% of patients.
 There was a moderate correlation between PCCE and ileocolonoscopy for assessing of disease severity.
 In a prospective study of 38 pediatric patients with CD, PCCE was compared to magnetic resonance enterography (MRE) and small intestine contrast ultrasonography (SICUS) [87].
-Ileocolonoscopy served as gold standard for the terminal ileum and colon.
-For the proximal small bowel, a consensus gold standard including all available data was applied.
 The sensitivity of PCCE to detect colonic inflammation was 89%, and the specificity was 100%.
 In the small bowel, PCCE had a 90% sensitivity and a 94% specificity.
 The diagnostic accuracies of MRE and SICUS were slightly lower compared to PCCE although differences were not statistically significant.
 The tolerability of PCCE was superior compared to ileocolonoscopy, and the interobserver agreement was excellent (κ = 0.91).

-[84]
+In a recent study, Leighton et al. compared the diagnostic yield of the SBC capsule with ileocolonoscopy in 66 patients with clinically active CD [84].
+The per-subject diagnostic yield for CD lesions was 83.3% for the SBC capsule and 69.7% for ileocolonoscopy (incremental yield 13.6% (95% CI, 2.6-24.7%).
+A greater percentage of active lesions was detected in each evaluated segment by the SBC capsule as compared with ileocolonoscopy, and the overall per-segment diagnostic yield was 40.6% for the SBC capsule and 32.7% for ileocolonoscopy (incremental yield 7.9%; 95% CI, 3.3-12.4%).

 Hence, preliminary data suggest that CE is a feasible diagnostic modality in patients examined for non-obstructive CD.
-Additional studies evaluating pan-endoscopy for diagnosing CD and comparison with ileocolonoscopy and radiological modalities in terms of patient experienced discomfort, complications and interobserver agreement are warranted.
+Additional studies evaluating panenteric capsule endoscopy for diagnosing CD and comparison with ileocolonoscopy and radiological modalities in terms of patient experienced discomfort, complications and interobserver agreement are warranted.

 Conclusion